 So, when starting your fruit still life painting try to find a spot where there is an intersection of light and dark.
 That is, an area where you have a light value, medium value and then dark value next to one another in one place.

-In the second image you will notice that the background is started.
+In the image above, you will notice that the background is started.
 It is important to paint the background and object together at the same time.
 The background is as much part of the painting as the object.
 When painting them together you will be able to read the color relationships easier to make the object and background be in ‘unison’.

 A list of the colors mixed so far

 Here is a list of the colors used to mix in the painting stages above.
-A full list of all the colors used is included at the end of the article

 Think tonally with your fruit still life painting